orchidsoftware/platform/docs/en/screens.md

 ```

-## Treatment
+## Processing

-The screens provide built-in commands (Screen Command Bar), allowing users to perform various methods.
+Screen Commans are availadle at the screens, they allow users to perform different user scenarios.
-For this, the `commandBar` method, in which the required control buttons are described, responds.
+All required control buttons are defined inside the `commandBar` method .

 For example:

 ```php
 /**